-2. Anti-GABA(A) γ2 Receptor (extracellular) Antibody, preincubated with the control peptide antigen.
+2. Anti-GABA(A) γ2 Receptor (extracellular) Antibody, preincubated with the negative control antigen.

 The neurotransmitter GABA (γ-aminobutyric acid) inhibits the activity of signal-receiving neurons by interacting with the GABAA receptor on these cells.1 There are two major types of GABA receptors: the ionotropic GABAA (GABAA R) and the metabotropic GABAB receptors.

 GABAA R belongs to the ligand gated ion channel superfamily.1,2